orticio/bio/index.md

 ## research
-People form beliefs in a world where evidence is often indirect, ambiguous, or inaccessible.
-I’m interested in how we learn to leverage our social and informational environments to learn efficiently and form accurate beliefs.
-I study the cognitive building blocks that we use to learn from socially mediated information, and how they’re adaptive (or maladaptive) in modern, digital contexts.
+I study how we learn and form beliefs effectively, even when evidence is incomplete, indirect, or unobservable.
+My research investigates how children and adults figure out what to believe, what to doubt, and what to seek more information about--particularly in digital contexts like social media.

-## output
+## papers

 **Orticio, E.**, Gao, S., & Kidd, C. (2025).
 Children learn the meaning of ambiguous evidence from third-party belief revision.
 In Proceedings of the Annual Meeting of the Cognitive Science Society. [[pdf](https://orticio.com/assets/childrenlearn_0510.pdf)]